DOAJ/doaj/portality/migrate/20180106_1463_ongoing_updates/README.md

 This migration will carry out the following actions:

 * Remove any "current_journal" field on applications which are in status "accepted" or "rejected"
+* Calls prep() on every suggestion, so that index.application_type is set correctly for faceting

 ## Execution